 Naturally, you’re not going to find pig’s feet in every store unless you’re down South.
 For the most part, you can buy them in smaller markets.

-- Add the pig's feet, salt, and pepper to the pan and add water to cover the pigs feet.
-Put a lid on the pot and cook on medium-low heat for 1 hour.
+- Add the pig's feet, salt, and pepper to the pan and boil on medium-high heat for 1 hour

 - Preheat an oven to 350

-- Remove all but 1 cup of liquid from the pan and layer the onions on the pigs feet.
-Pour the bbq sauce over the pigs feet and onions.
+- Remove all but 1 cup of liquid from the pan and cover the pig's feet with the bbq sauce and onions.